 Three years ago, the Haas, Jr. Fund made securing federal protections against LGBT discrimination a strategic priority; since then, it has supported nonprofit partners to pursue a range of activities, from on-the-ground organizing and canvassing to research, advertising and more.
 To date, Freedom for All Americans Education Fund has organized more than 150 meetings between federal policymakers and their staffs and LGBT constituents, parents, clergy, corporate leaders, and social service providers.

 Foreman said the Haas, Jr. Fund is following the campaign playbook that was so successful in pushing the marriage equality issue over the finish line, including the importance of having an anchor organization in charge of coordinating nationwide efforts.
-Another core strategy: sparking heart-to-heart conversations about what discrimination looks like, how it feels, and what it costs all of us.
+Another core strategy: sparking heart-to-heart conversations about what discrimination looks like, how it feels, and what it costs all of us, especially around Pride 2021.

 “Our grantees aren’t engaging in a partisan chess game,” said Matt Foreman, director of the Fund’s LGBT Equality Program.
 “Instead they are talking from the heart about the real-world, lifelong consequences of anti-LGBT discrimination and bias.
 The responses from elected officials has been overwhelmingly positive.”